instana/instana-grafana-datasource/README.md

 - Utilizes Instana REST API
 - Security via access token

+## Troubleshooting

+When troubleshooting, please open a ticket at https://support.instana.com/hc/en-us/requests/new to get your issues/questions resolved the fastest way possible.

 ## Configuration

 This datasource uses the Instana REST API to query the metric values.
 First of all you will need to generate an API [token](https://docs.instana.io/quick_start/api/).
 Use this token along with the URL for your Instana account e.g. *https://prod-acme.instana.io*